timothyhull/breadpool-self-eval/docs/index.md

         === "My Areas for Growth :material-cursor-default-click:"

-            - I do not serve in the SK role frequently, and it can take me several jams to adapt to the communication needs of the SBO.
+            - I do not serve in the SK role frequently, and it can take me several jams to adapt to the communication needs of the SBO and my assigned JR.

     ??? laptop "SBO :material-cursor-default-click:"